triggerdotdev/trigger.dev/README.md

 ## Built-in integrations

-Easily integrate with hundreds of third-party APIs – including your own.
+Easily integrate with hundreds of third-party APIs, including your own.
 Use API keys (which never leave your server) or let us handle OAuth for you.
-Install our integration packages and easily subscribe to webhooks and perform common tasks, or you can easily use your existing favorite Node.JS SDKs and get resumability and idempotency through our `runTask` function.
+Install our integration packages and effortlessly subscribe to webhooks, and perform common tasks.
+Alternatively, you can use your existing favorite Node.js SDKs and benefit from resumability and idempotency through our runTask function.

 ## Our progress